juxor/afaq/markdown/secA5.md

 workers _"called for both unions to occupy the factories"_ and called for _"a preventive occupation"_ against lock-outs.
-The USI saw this as the _"expropriation of the factories by the metal-workers"_ (which must _"be defended by all necessary measures"_) and saw the need _"to call the workers of other industries into battle."_ [Williams, **Op.
-Cit.**, p.
-236, pp. 238-9] Indeed, _"[i]f the FIOM had not embraced the syndicalist idea of an occupation of factories to counter an employer's lockout, the USI may well have won significant support from the politically active working class of Turin."_
+The USI saw this as the _"expropriation of the factories by the metal-workers"_ (which must _"be defended by all necessary measures"_ ) and saw the need _"to call the workers of other industries into battle."_ [Williams, **Op.
+Cit.** , p.
+236, pp.
-[Carl Levy, **Op.
-Cit.**, p.
+238-9] Indeed, _"[i]f the FIOM had not embraced the syndicalist idea of an occupation of factories to counter an employer's lockout, the USI may well have won significant support from the politically active working class of Turin."_ [Carl Levy, **Op.
+Cit.** , p.
 129] These strikes began in the engineering factories and soon spread to railways, road transport, and other industries, with peasants seizing land.
 The strikers, however, did more than just occupy their workplaces, they placed them under workers' self-management.
 Soon over 500 000 "strikers" were at work, producing for themselves.
 Errico Malatesta, who took part in these events, writes:

-> _ "The metal workers started the movement over wage rates.
-It was a strike of a new kind.
-Instead of abandoning the factories, the idea was to remain inside without working . . .
-Throughout Italy there was a revolutionary fervour among the workers and soon the demands changed their characters.
+> _"The metal workers started the movement over wage rates.
+It was a strike of
+> a new kind.
+Instead of abandoning the factories, the idea was to remain
+> inside without working . . .
+Throughout Italy there was a revolutionary
+> fervour among the workers and soon the demands changed their characters.
-Workers thought that the moment was ripe to take possession once [and] for all the means of production.
-They armed for defence . . . and began to organise production on their own . . .
-It was the right of property abolished in fact .
+> Workers thought that the moment was ripe to take possession once [and] for
+> all the means of production.
+They armed for defence . . . and began to
+> organise production on their own . . .
+It was the right of property
-. .; it was a new regime, a new form of social life that was being ushered in.
+> abolished in fact . . .; it was a new regime, a new form of social life that
-And the government stood by because it felt impotent to offer opposition."_
+> was being ushered in.
+And the government stood by because it felt impotent
-[**Errico Malatesta: His Life and Ideas**, p.
+> to offer opposition."_ [ **Errico Malatesta: His Life and Ideas** , p.
 134]

 Daniel Guerin provides a good summary of the extent of the movement:

-> _ "The management of the factories . . . [was] conducted by technical and
+> _"The management of the factories . . . [was] conducted by technical and
-administrative workers' committees.
-Self-management went quite a long way: in the early period assistance was obtained from the banks, but when it was withdrawn the self-management system issued its own money to pay the workers' wages.
-Very strict self-discipline was required, the use of alcoholic beverages forbidden, and armed patrols were organised for self-defence.
-Very close solidarity was established between the factories under self-management.
+> administrative workers' committees.
+Self-management went quite a long way:
+> in the early period assistance was obtained from the banks, but when it was
+> withdrawn the self-management system issued its own money to pay the
+> workers' wages.
+Very strict self-discipline was required, the use of
+> alcoholic beverages forbidden, and armed patrols were organised for self-
+> defence.
+Very close solidarity was established between the factories under
-Ores and coal were put into a common pool, and shared out equitably."_
+> self-management.
+Ores and coal were put into a common pool, and shared out
-[**Anarchism**, p.
+> equitably."_ [ **Anarchism** , p.
 109]

 Italy was _"paralysed, with half a million workers occupying their factories and raising red and black flags over them."_ The movement spread throughout